windmill-labs/windmilldocs/docs/getting_started/scripts.md

 ### Code

-In Windmill, scripts need to have a `main` function that will be the script entrypoint.
+In Windmill, scripts need to have a `main` function that will be the script's entrypoint.
 Parameters of the main function are used to compute the input spec of that script.
-That input spec is used for both generating the frontend form that you see when using that script as a standalone app, and for the inputs that it takes when it is a step of a flow.
+That input spec is in turn used for both generating the frontend form that you see when using that script as a standalone app, and for the inputs that it takes when it is a step of a flow.

 Type annotations are used to generate the UI form, and help pre-validate inputs.
 While not mandatory, they are highly recommended.